Committee for Civil Liberties and Legal Aid

-Committee for Civil Liberties and Legal Aid in short Civil Liberties Committee was a forum in Bangladesh formed by the members of civil society to restore the civil liberties and provide legal aid to the dissenting population of the country who were the victims of Jatiya Rakkhi Bahini.
-Headed by eminent poet Sikandar Abu Zafar, the committee consisted a total of 33 members.
+Committee for Civil Liberties and Legal Aid, abbreviated as the Civil Liberties Committee, was a forum in Bangladesh formed by the members of civil society to restore the civil liberties and provide legal aid to the dissenting population of the country who were the victims of Jatiya Rakkhi Bahini.
+Headed by the eminent poet Sikandar Abu Zafar, the committee consisted a total of 33 members.

-The forum was floated on 31 March 1974 through a press briefing at the National Press Club of capital city Dhaka.
+The forum was launched on 31 March 1974 through a press briefing at the National Press Club of capital city Dhaka.
 The committee was highly critical to the government and many of its member were either arrested of were compelled to go underground.

 Background

 After the Liberation War of Bangladesh, Awami League formed the government ignoring the call from most of the political parties to form a government of national consensus.
 Soon after consolidating power, Awami League government established a new paramilitary force Jatiya Rakkhi Bahini in March 1972 which was blamed for crushing anti-government protests brutally and getting engaged in deadly confrontations with the opposition parties.